Chocolate Ice Cream that's good for you?

 Could it get any better?
 An easy peasy ice cream that is both delicious and beneficial — not too shabby.

 The texture of this chocolate coconut milk ice cream, freshly churned, resembles the soft serve variety, but once frozen it will be closer to traditional ice cream.
-While the gelatin keeps the ice cream from getting too icy in the freezer, it still freezes pretty hard, so I recommend having it sit out about 15 minutes before serving.
+While the gelatin keeps this ice cream from getting too icy in the freezer, it still freezes pretty hard, so I recommend having it sit out about 15 minutes before serving.

 Ice Cream Maker Tips: